|

 be a quirky combination of comedy and feminism, but is only mildly

-successful in that matter.
-For the most of the time, director Susan
+successful in that regard.
+For the most part, director Susan

 Seidelman cannot lift the situations she presents to anything more than